 In addition, over the years Vintner’s Collective has poured wines from wineries that got their start here when they were not yet very established or well known.
 Some of these vintners are still represented on their tasting menu including Melka Wines.

-If a winery builds their own tasting room Vintner’s Collective will typically remove the wine from its inventory.
-This is Napa boutique at its best!
-They try to cater to your taste so you get to pick wines based upon what you like from what they currently have open.
-The collective is located in Napa’s oldest stone and surviving commercial building (used to be a brothel, saloon & a deli).
-Reminiscent of the buildings’ “brothel days” you might see a few “Position of the Day” books lying around – for strangers standing next to each other at the bar, this book can be an exotic erotic conversation starter!
+If a winery builds their own tasting room Vintner’s Collective often will remove the wine from its inventory.
+This is Napa boutique at its best.
+They try to cater to your taste so you get to pick wines based upon what you like from bottles that are open at any given time.

-The inside of the building is beautifully decorated and each winery has their own plaque at the tasting bar.
+The inside is beautifully decorated and each winery has their own plaque and space at the tasting bar.
 Friday afternoons are a great time to hit this place; regardless of when you visit, the staff is always friendly, attentive and quite knowledgeable (they do a great job keeping track of many different wines from all their vintners).

 In addition to being a hub for tasting wine from small producers, Vintner’s Collective also can secure special rates on hotels, can help with private winery tours and reservations and provides exclusive access to La Casita Bonita, a Cottage under their same ownership located in historic downtown Napa.
 This is a small 2-bedroom home built in 1927 and is located within walking distance of many of the tasting rooms and restaurants.
 Large plasma TV, gourmet kitchen and even hens producing fresh eggs are all part of the experience.
-Well received press from a variety of well-known newspapers and wine guides has made Vintner’s Collective one of the hottest places to visit in the downtown Napa area.
+Well received press from a variety of well-known newspapers and wine guides has made Vintner’s Collective continuously one of the hottest places to visit in the downtown Napa area.